The Young Person's Guide to the Hymnbook

 As Dad and the boys were walking from the church building to their house next door following the morning worship service the following Sunday, Seth asked a question.
 "Dad, I noticed that the person who wrote that one song which we sang in worship had a strange name.
 Tillit S. Teddlie.
 Who was he?"

-"Teddlie was probably one of the best-known and most prolific of hymnwriters among churches of Christ during the twentieth century," replied Dad.
+"Teddlie was probably one of the best-known and most prolific of the hymnwriters among churches of Christ during the twentieth century," replied Dad.

 Andrew wondered, "Have there been many members of the church of Christ who have written hymns?"